 tidyBdE is an R package that retrieves data from Banco de España.
-Data are returned as a tibble, and the package automatically detects the format of each time series (dates, characters and numbers).
+Data are returned as tibble objects.
+The package automatically detects the format of each time series field, including dates, character fields and numeric fields.

 Installation